arkrow/PyMusicLooper/README.md

 This will install all the project dependencies and the project itself.
 Using a virtual environment is usually recommended to avoid version conflicts with other packages.
+A virtual environment can be automatically handled by poetry by invoking the `poetry shell` command first to create and enter a virtual environment for the current working directory.

 ## Usage